 On October 10, JP Stevens held its annual club fair.
 Encouraging academic and extracurricular participation, the club fair is highly anticipated at the beginning of each year.
-Students across all grades flocked to the school’s old gym, viewing creative presentations of a variety of the club booths which appealed to students with a range of passions and academic interests.
+Students from all grades flocked to the school’s old gym, viewing creative presentations of a variety of the club booths which appealed to students with a range of passions and academic interests.

 A festive environment was set by the DJ Club booth, which played a variety of popular songs such as FE!N by Travis Scott and others.
 The DJ club brings together students with a fondness for music, representing just a part of the school’s vibrant admiration for the arts, as do other school organizations such as the Theatre Club, Art Club, and different literary magazines.

 Booths for the science clubs were especially popular among the students, encompassing Chemistry Club, Science Olympiad, Science Bowl, Physics Club, Astronomy Club, and the new Biology Club.
 Within these organizations, like minded students with a passion for science discuss innovations and concepts.
-Science Olympiad and Science Bowl, in particular, enable students to collaborate in regional and national competitions to participate in answering questions , testing their knowledge and creative thinking.
+Science Olympiad and Science Bowl, in particular, enable students to collaborate in regional and national competitions to participate in answering questions, testing their knowledge and creative thinking.

-There were booths for clubs involving technology and engineering, including Cyberhawks, Girls who Code, ACE (Architecture, Construction, & Engineering), and Robotics.
+There were also booths for clubs involving technology and engineering, including Cyberhawks, Girls who Code, ACE (Architecture, Construction, & Engineering), and Robotics.
 These clubs allow students who are passionate about technological science to collaborate within their fields, building the skills of leadership and creativity in the process.

 Robotics, for example, allows students who specialize in a variety of skills–mechanical, programming, electrical, marketing, and art–to come together to create a robot which performs a variety of intricate tasks.
 “Being an operations member on robotics is truly a unique experience,” stated administrative executive-board member Saanvi Budigam.
 “Even if you don’t have expertise with robots or coding, you can excel in what you are good at.
 On the team, I do both filmmaking and finance because that is what I excel at and enjoy.”